cado-security/product-help/docs/cado/discovery-import/aws/aws-lambda.md

 # How to Import Data from AWS Lambda

-The Cado platform allows you to acquire AWS Lambda functions, which are serverless computing services.
+The / Forensic Acquisition and Investigation platform allows you to acquire AWS Lambda functions, which are serverless computing services.

 ### Steps to Import